streamlink/streamlink/docs/install.rst

       - `trio-websocket`_
       - Used for WebSocket connections on top of the async trio framework
     * - runtime
-      - `typing-extensions`_
-      - Used for backporting runtime support of certain type hints on older Python versions
-    * - runtime
       - `urllib3`_
       - Used internally by `requests`_, defined as direct dependency
     * - runtime